-- Develop best management practices to control or eradicate invasive species in fresh and marine resource areas; and - Develop best management practices for the clearance or alteration of large areas of previously undisturbed vegetation.
+- Develop best management practices to control or eradicate invasive species in fresh and marine resource areas; and - Develop best management practices for site clearing and alteration of large areas of previously undisturbed vegetated areas.
 (3.6.2)

 The Alliance will continue to support and collaborate with other scientific and advocacy groups involved with research and monitoring efforts aimed at understanding population dynamics and trends associated with a variety of species found in the Pleasant Bay study area.
 (3.6.4)